JonBasis/driverproject/README.md

 the driver communicates with the client via the DeviceIoControl function provided by the windows api, using custom IOCTLs.

 ### Usage
-the driver allows the user to block or unblock ip addresses and ports from recieving or sending network traffic to the client, and enumerate all blocked ip addresses and ports.
+the driver allows the user to remotely block or unblock ip addresses and ports from recieving or sending network traffic to the client, and enumerate all blocked ip addresses and ports.

 ## IOCTLs
 - IOCTL_DRIVER_ENUM_IP - used for general testing